DATES: 2025 // Jan 8-18 (JP25-1); Jan 19-29 (JP25-2) SOLD OUT – subject to change

 Japan has formed a legendary reputation for deep powder skiing in early winter.
 The saying “Don’t Leave Powder to Find Powder” is common in western Canada – why leave Canada when we have the best skiing in the world?
 Well, Japan is a strong contender, and when you add the incredible cultural experience to the mix it rises to the top of any serious skier’s bucket list.

-In 2025 we are offering two Japan ski trips: JP25-1 starts in Yuzawa, a short train ride north of Tokyo, and finishes in Hakuba town.
-JP25-2 starts and finishes at New Chitose airport and explores the iconic Niseko zone and finishes in Furano.
-Take your pick!
-Or, if you can’t decide between the two, join us for both!
+In 2026 we are once again offering two Japan ski trips: JP26-1 starts and finishes at New Chitose airport and explores the iconic Niseko and Furano areas.
+JP26-2 starts in Yuzawa, a short train ride north of Tokyo, and finishes in Hakuba town.
+Take your pick — or, better yet, if you can’t decide between the two, join us for both for a 3-week JaPOW trip of a lifetime.

 One of the side-effects of the strong popularity of skiing in Japan has been the erosion of the cultural experience.
 Hearing complaints of “I was skiing tracks with a bunch of Australians” I decided to seek the advice of Japan-born Whistler-based Jun Yanagisawa.
 I met Jun heli-skiing in northern BC and immediately admired his gracious Japanese manners, sense of humour, and powerful elegant ski technique.
 Born and raised in Tokyo, Jun was an avid skier from childhood.
 In search of wilderness, Jun eventually immigrated to Whistler, British Columbia where he has worked for close to 30 years in the ski and tourism industry, moving between his native Japan and western Canada’s heli- and ski-touring.